The YWCA (Young Women’s Christian Association) is a large network that offers activities for women, girls and families of all ages.

 Telephone: + 358 9 434 2290

-Hotel Helka has served its guests in the YWCA building, located in the heart of Helsinki, since 1928.
-Our guests can enjoy Finnish style, culture and hospitality in a relaxed environment.
+Hotel Helka serves its guests in the heart of Helsinki.
+Guests can enjoy Finnish style, culture and hospitality in a relaxed environment.
 The bright and spacious rooms are furnished with products from Artek and Finnish top designers.
 Themes from design and nature are present everywhere: in furnishing, service, food and music.
 The menu at restaurant Helkan Keittiö offers a changing selection of dishes made from local ingredients of the season: fish, reindeer, game, vegetables, mushrooms and berries.